WICG/private-network-access/permission_prompt/security_privacy_self_review.md

 In the future, it might make sense to allow top-level documents to control its permission with permission policy and even allow the private network access permission to be delegated to third-party contexts.
-In that case, third-party context should be the one taking into account for the permission.
+In that case, the third-party context should be the one taken into account for the permission.

 ## 14. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?